DiegoAraque21/Situacion-Problema-Metodos/README.md

 ## Algorithm complexity

-Our algorithm is O(n), n being the number of tokens and spaces in the file.
+Our algorithm is K*O(n), n being the number of tokens and spaces in the file.
 This is because the file is only looped once and it will read n amount of tokens.
+K will be the amount of files you want to parse.

 ## Time it takes